 In September 2006, Ken Stern became chief executive of NPR.

-In March 2008, the NPR Board announced that Ken Stern would be stepping down from his role as chief executive officer, following conflict with NPR's board of directors "over the direction of the organization", including issues NPR's member station managers had had with NPR's expansion into new media "at the expense of serving" the stations that financially support NPR.
+In March 2008, the NPR Board announced that Ken Stern would be stepping down as chief executive officer, following conflict with NPR's board of directors.

-By July 2008, Public Interactive served 325 public radio and television stations.
-By the end of July 2008, NPR acquired Public Interactive from PRI.
+By July 2008, Public Interactive had "170 subscribers who collectively operate 325 public radio and television stations".
+At the end of that month, NPR acquired Public Interactive from PRI.

-On December 10, 2008, NPR announced it would reduce its workforce by 7% and cancel the news programs Day to Day and News & Notes due to a drop in corporate underwriting following the economic crisis of 2008.
+On December 10, 2008, NPR announced a 7% workforce reduction and the cancellation of the news programs Day to Day and News & Notes due to a drop in corporate underwriting.

-In 2008, NPR's Facebook page was started by college student and fan Geoff Campbell.
-It was quickly taken over by the organization and has grown to nearly 4 million fans.
+In 2008, NPR's Facebook page, initially started by a college student, was taken over by the organization.
+It grew to nearly 4 million fans.

-In the fall of 2008, NPR programming reached a record 27.5 million people weekly, according to Arbitron ratings figures.
-NPR stations reached 32.7 million listeners overall.
+In the fall of 2008, NPR programming reached a record 27.5 million people weekly, and NPR stations reached 32.7 million listeners overall.

 According to CPB, in 2009 11.3% of the aggregate revenues of all public radio broadcasting stations were funded from federal sources, principally through CPB.